-In the Mark: This provision limits the credit to certified historic structures and reduces the credit rate from 20% to 10%.
-The 10% credit for structures other than certified historic structures is eliminated.
+In the Mark: This provision limits the credit to certified historic structures and reduces the credit rate from 20 percent to 10 percent.
+The 10-percent credit for structures other than certified historic structures is eliminated.

 This provision is effective for tax years beginning after December 31, 2017.
 A transition rule provides that current law and not the provision will remain in effect for projects where the building is owned or leased by the taxpayer at all times on or after January 1, 2018, and where the 24-month period selected by the taxpayer for claiming the credit begins not later than 180 days of enactment.